JavinSol/JavinSol.github.io/projects/speaker.md

 During Honolulu Community College Engineering Academy, we created a bluetooth speaker, using the knowledge of circuits, and Soldering, we created a small speaker with the capability of bluetooth.
 This and other projects were done at this Summer Academy where we were taught skills regarding Electrical Engineering, Like Soldering, 3d Printing/CAD, and use of the Multimeter tool.

+This was an interesting class to take as It taught many different things in the Electrical Engineering side.
+It also helped form teams and friendships in this class to help facilitate teamwork.

 A page from the worksheet given: